 If youβre visiting the Canadian Rockies, you might as well learn how they were formed.
 A museum dedicated to geology and geoscience has many collections of fossils and rocks on display.

-Itβs located on 10th Street, close to 8th Avenue, open Saturdays from 10 am to 5 pm and cost 5 CAD.
-If youβre interested n visiting another time, email them at [email protected], and they might be able to accommodate you.
-In the summer, the centre is open five days/week with geoscience presentations.
+Itβs located on 10th Street, close to 8th Avenue, is open on Saturdays from 11 am to 5 pm, and costs 5 CAD/adult.
+If youβre interested in visiting another time, email them at [email protected], and they might be able to accommodate you.
+The centre is open five days/week in the summer with geoscience presentations.
 Check out their events calendar for more info.

 29. Visit Canmoreβs historic sites